Case Study: Updated Design Yields 43% Increase in Conversion Rate

 The Starting Design for Our Conversion Rate Challenge:

 This client has a very notable characteristic: they actually don’t suck at moving so they’ve gotten “Best of Austin” in our local newspaper annual round-up many many times.
 That’s a great accolade–but it’s not presented well on the old design.
-The old design was built up over time, with contributions from various parties of the course of years.
+The old design was built up over time, with contributions from various parties over the course of years.
 Our approach was to take a fresh look and consider everything as a whole.
 Here are the issues we identified with the old design:

 - While the “Best of Austin” award is great, it’s repeated too many times: with 2 repeated Gold Logos, one more “2018 Best” with some text above it, and text along the top banner.
 That’s quite a lot of repetition, but no single one of the repeats is very effective.